Tagada85/smiling-artichoke/src/pages/posts/implement-code-splitting-react.md

 Note that the component that you dynamically import needs to be a default export, and of course, it needs to export a React component.

 So, if we implement code-splitting based on our routes, this means that if a user checks our application and never travels to a particular route, that route won't be imported at all.
-A huge benefit for your user, as you will only force her browser to import exactly what he needs, and nothing more.
+A huge benefit for your user, as you will only force her browser to import exactly what she needs, and nothing more.

 ## Suspense